 Too many treats can result in your dog packing on extra pounds, which can put them at risk for a variety of health issues.

 That’s why I love this recipe — you don’t have to feel guilty for treating your dog to these delicious treats.
-At about 2.5 calories apiece (depending on the size), you may be able to reward your dog with a few more treats than you normally do.
+At about 2.5 calories apiece (depending on the size), you may be able to reward your dog with a few more treats than you normally do, which makes them great for dogs on a diet.
 Just try to stick with about 10% of their daily calories coming from these (and all) treats.
-Check out the nutritional breakdown of this recipe below.

 Perfect Dog Treat for Doggie Weight Loss